Skip to content

 Insulation is the easiest trade in Australia to cheat in.

-I’m not having a go at the trade I’ve spent my life in, but I’ll be straight with you about why it attracts cowboys.
+I’m not having a go at the trade I’ve spent my life in, but here’s exactly why it attracts cowboys.
 Insulation hasn’t been a licensed trade since 2006, so any bloke with a ute and a ladder can call himself an insulation contractor.
 And it’s the rare job where the customer almost never inspects the finished work.
 You can’t climb into your own eaves to check it was packed right.
 Put those two things together and you’ve got a trade that’s wide open to anyone willing to cut a corner.

 That’s the thread running through every trap below.
 With pumped-in cellulose there’s really only one way to short you (pump less in) and it’s measurable, because we can show you the depth across the whole ceiling.
 With batts there are a dozen ways to short you, and they rarely get caught.
 I’ve seen 100m of R3.0 batts stretched to cover 300m at R1.0, and the customer never noticed.
 He said the bloke was a real nice guy, too.

 “After 40 years I’ve seen every trick in this trade.
-The good news is that every one of them gives itself away if you ask the right question first.”
+Every one of them gives itself away if you ask the right question first.”

 Peter Johnson, Comfort Zone Insulation Team